jakubkanna/jk-repo/fightorflight/toofasttolast/readme.md

 [![](https://github.com/jakubkanna/open-repo/blob/main/fightorflight/toofasttolast/jpg/Screenshot%202023-04-18%20231244.png?raw=true)](https://github.com/jakubkanna/open-repo/blob/main/fightorflight/toofasttolast/jpg/Screenshot%202023-04-18%20231244.png?raw=true)

-# Files
+# Files 18.04.23
-The repo contains sliced 3D models.
-Sculpture is basing on Subaru Impreza rear wing and  has been prepared in blender.
-STL files are prepared for 3D print, designed to be aligned by 1,75mm pins and connected together by using addhesive.
+- Sliced 3D models has been added.
+Sculpture is basing on Subaru Impreza rear wing and has been prepared in Blender.
+STL files are ready for 3D print, designed to be aligned by 1,75mm pins and connected together by addhesive.

-Manifest has been added.
+- Manifest has been added.
 Feel free to contribue.

 # 3D Print setup
 Cura settigns:`